 - On 15 January 1778 the farm was sold to Jan Serrurier– three months later Jacobus van der Spuij died.

 - Hail damage to the vineyards and the resulting poor crop contributed to the poor state of the farm and made the ownership of Serrurier short-lived.

 - Eleven months after he bought it, the farm had a new owner and the fortunes of the farm were to change.

-- Hendrick Cloete was married to Hester Anna Lourens and they had 11 children.
+- Hendrick Cloete was married to Hester Anna Lourens and together they had 11 children.
 Cloete purchased all the moveable property and the 16 slaves originally belonging to Van der Spuij.
 He added another 16 slaves to help clear up the neglected farm.
-By 1792 all the new building work had been completed and the farm was given a whole new appearance.
+By 1792 all the new building work had been completed and after 14 years the farm had been given a whole new appearance.

 - The row of outbuildings in front of the farmstead on the western side is known as the Jonkershuis complex.
 This is where the "Jonkheer" or oldest son of the farm owner would have lived.
 However, these buildings probably served as slave quarters and stables, and were most probably called "Jongenhuijs" meaning slave house.
 They also had wolf-nose gables: the present bell gable changes were made in the early 19th century.